 If you’re planning a hike (or even a leisurely stroll) in or around Chandler, you don’t have to go far to find a scenic route.
 The 315-mile Maricopa Trail, which cuts through Chandler, connects 10 regional and numerous municipal parks as it encircles the greater Phoenix metropolitan area.
+As you make your plans, be sure to checkout our tips for staying safe while hiking in Arizona.
 Here’s a guide to accessing the Maricopa Trail from South Mountain Park, through Chandler, and into San Tan Regional Park.

 South Mountain Park

 Hours: 5 a.m. to 7 p.m.
 (Trails remain open until 11 p.m.)

 The Maricopa Trail consists primarily of existing trails in regional parks and along canals that are connected by newly constructed sections.
 In South Mountain Park, the 14.5-mile National Trail doubles as the Maricopa Trail.

 You can access the National Trail via the 1-mile Kiwanis Trail, which begins just past the park’s main entrance on Central Avenue, or at Pima Canyon, near 48th Street and Guadalupe Road.
 Although Pima Canyon is closer to Chandler, the parking lot here is much smaller, and at peak times, you may have to park along the side of the road and walk a distance to the trailhead.
 Consider using the main entrance on weekends and during cooler months to avoid the congestion.

 The National Trail is suitable for hiking, mountain biking, and horseback riding.
 (If you don’t have your own horse, guided trail rides in the park are available through Ponderosa Stables.)
 For a spectacular view of the greater Phoenix area, including Chandler, turn off the National Trail and onto the Holbert Trail for the steep climb to Dobbins Lookout.